Aaron98990/ways-of-the-game/misconduct.md

 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)

 If you ask a player to come to you to card them - don't card them until they come over.
 If you ask a player to come to you to warn them but they don't, card them.
+[Funny Example.](https://www.youtube.com/watch?v=CZHZkJ7HzIE&ab_channel=FootballShorts)

 ## Cautions